 While you can prepare your income tax return any time after the end of the 2020 calendar year – providing you have all necessary documents and information – you may not be able to file the return immediately.
-That will be true even if you prepare your return online and plan to e-file.

 If you are ready to start preparing your return here’s where you can file for free.